insanetim/tenthousand-test/README.md

 A monorepo application with a React frontend and GraphQL backend for form management.

+Project is developed according to the technical specifications located in the `docs` folder.

 ## Setup & Run

 ### 1. Install Dependencies